luisgsilva950/research-cpp-zearruela-robot/README.md

 2. Connect the hardware components according to your specific setup.
 3. Open the Arduino IDE (Integrated Development Environment) on your computer.
 4. Connect the Arduino board to your computer using a USB cable.
-5. Open the main Arduino sketch file (`Ze_Arruela.ino`) from the downloaded repository in the Arduino IDE.
+5. Open the main Arduino sketch file (`ze_arruela.ino`) from the downloaded repository in the Arduino IDE.
 6. Verify and upload the sketch to the Arduino board.
 7. Monitor the serial output for debug messages and sensor readings.